auxfuse/Milestone4/README.md

 * <a href="http://pep8online.com/">PEP 8 Online Validator</a> ~ to check my python code to be consistent with PEP8 requirements.
 * <a href="https://fontawesome.com/icons?d=gallery">Font Awesome Icons</a> ~ For social icons used in Footer and Iconography present throughout site.
 * <a href="https://pinetools.com/round-corners-image">PineTools</a> ~ Used to round corners of images used in Carousel.
+* <a href="https://tabletomarkdown.com/convert-spreadsheet-to-markdown/">Table To Markdown</a> ~ Used to convert Excel spreadsheet table to markdown.

 ## Database